OctopusDeploy/blog/blog/2022-02/jenkins-running-endtoend-tests/index.md

 ## Conclusion

-E2E tests give you the ability to validate applications through their public interfaces as the final stage of automated testing.
+E2E tests allow you to validate applications through their public interfaces as the final stage of automated testing.
 Unlike unit tests, E2E tests are often orchestrated with external tools.
 For example, Cypress provides the ability to automate interactions through a web browser, and Newman provides the ability to script and verify interactions with HTTP APIs.

-In this post you learned how to:
+In this post, you learned how to:

 * Run a Cypress browser-based test
 * Run a Newman API test
 * Collect the results as JUnit report files
 * Process the test results

+!include <jenkins-webinar-jan-2022>

+!include <q1-2022-newsletter-cta>

+Happy deployments!